Approximation by Neural Network operators in $L^p$ spaces associated with an arbitrary measure: Introduction

-Let $\Phi:I^d\to\R$ be such that where $\phi_\sigma$ is the usual kernel defined in (\ref{kernel}).
-Now, we define multivariate NN operator with respect to the measure $\rho$ for $f:I^d\to\R$, where $f$ is some suitable function which depends on the space under consideration. \begin{definition} Let $\rho$ be a non negative bounded Borel measure on $I^d$ and $1\leq p \leq \infty$.
-For $f\in \LP,$ the multivariate Neural Network operators with respect to the measure $\rho$ is defined by where the coefficient $c_{n,\beta}$ is given by \end{definition}
+Let $\Phi_\sigma:\R^d\to\R$ be such that where $\phi_\sigma$ is the usual kernel defined in (\ref{kernel}).
+Now, we define the multivariate NN operator with respect to the measure $\rho$ for $f:I^d\to\R$, where $f$ is a suitable function that depends on the space under consideration. \begin{definition} Let $\rho$ be a non negative bounded Borel measure on $I^d$ and $1\leq p \leq \infty$.
+For $f\in \LP,\, n\in \N^+.$ The multivariate Neural Network operators with respect to measure $\rho$ is defined by where the coefficient $c_{n,\beta}$ is given by \end{definition}

-It is easy to see that the operator (\ref{mopdef}) is well defined for all $f\in L^{\infty}(I^d).$ Indeed, we have
+It is easy to see that the operator (\ref{mopdef}) is well defined for all $f\in L^{\infty}(I^d,\rho).$ Indeed, we have

 This paper is structured as follows.
-In Section \ref{Uni}, we consider the univariate version of the operator (\ref{mopdef}) and show that it converges uniformly for all continuous functions on $I.$ In addition, we also prove that the family of the operators $\{S_n^\rho\}_{n\in\N}$ is uniformly bounded in $\Lp$, and using the denseness of continuous function, we obtain the $\Lp$ norm convergence of the operator.
+In Section \ref{Uni}, we consider the univariate version of the operator (\ref{mopdef}) and show that it converges uniformly for all continuous functions on $I.$ In addition, we also prove that the family of operators $\{S_n^\rho\}_{n\in\N}$ is uniformly bounded in $\Lp$, and using the density of the continuous function, we obtain the $\Lp$ norm convergence of the operator.
 Further, we also get $L^p$ error bounds for the operator in terms of $\mathcal{K}$-functionals.
 In Section \ref{multi}, we extend the approximation results of section \ref{Uni} to the multidimensional setting, by taking neural network operator defined on a hypercube.
 In Section \ref{example}, we focus on some specific sigmoidal functions and verify the assumptions of the theorems to validate the proposed theory.
-Further, we approximate the particular continuous and integrable functions by NN operators with respect to the Lebesgue and Jacobi measures defined on $[0,1]\times[0,1]$ with logistic and tangent hyperbolic activation functions.
+In addition, we approximate particular continuous and integrable functions by NN operators with respect to the Lebesgue and Jacobi measures defined on $[0,1]\times[0,1]$ with logistic and tangent hyperbolic activation functions.